Tablerase/42_Projects/Born2BeRoot/README.md

 - Each IP-based socket on a system is unique and is identified by a combination of IP address, the protocol that the socket is using (TCP or UDP), and a numeric port number.

 In programming, a socket is often referred to by a unique integer value called a socket descriptor within the operating system and the application that created the socket

+The `MAC address` is a unique identifier assigned to a network interface controller (NIC) for use as a network address in communications within a network segment.

 Linux:
 ![Linux Structure](./Media/linus_structure.png)